m4rCsi/icsv2ledger/README.md

                           ledger file where to read payees/accounts
-    --mapping-file FILE   file which holds the mappings --quiet, -q           do not prompt if account can be deduced --skip-lines INT      number of lines to skip from CSV file --tags, -t            prompt for transaction tags
+    --mapping-file FILE   file which holds the mappings --quiet, -q           do not prompt if account can be deduced --reverse, -R         reverse the order of the transactions --skip-lines INT      number of lines to skip from CSV file --tags, -t            prompt for transaction tags
     --template-file FILE  file which holds the template